sxiba/blackjacksim/README.md

-# Yet Another Blackjack Simulator
+# Blackjack Simulator Galore

-Another blackjack sim made in Python3.
+A simple blackjack sim made in `Python3`.
+Development took a turn with figuring out the `split` feature, which was addressed by iterating through each hand if the player so chooses to split.
+Payout is 3:2 for natural blackjack, 1:1 otherwise.

 ## How to install & run
-Have python3.
+Requirements: `python3`.

+Clone repo: `git clone https://github.com/sxiba/blackjacksim`

 Run with `python3 main.py`.

 ## Credits
 @sxiba
 @jamesfink5690

-## License